edsu/inkdroid.org/_posts/2015-10-04-www-appraisal.md

 over time is essential for Web archives.
 So by design, there are many duplicate URLs included in the 438 billion Web pages that the Internet Archive has collected.
-If you ignore the duplicates and the fact that the Web has grown, it looks like Internet Archive has archived 37% of the Web.
-But if you consider the growth of the Web and the duplicates that are present in the archive this estimate is far too high.
+If you ignore the duplicates and the fact that the Web has grown, it looks like Internet Archive has archived 43.8% of the Web.
+But if you consider the growth of the Web, the duplicates that are present in the archive, and the fact that Google removes URLs from its index when documents dissappear, the actual percentage of the Web that is preserved must be much, much lower.

 As more and more information is made available on the Web how do archivists decide what to collect, and when?
 The Internet Archive's